giannimonaco/ABIS/README.md

 ### Run it on the web!

 This shiny app is hosted online at the https://giannimonaco.shinyapps.io/ABIS/.
 It does not need R installation and it can be immediately used by just clicking on the link.
+It only allows the upload of files no bigger than 5 MB.

 We suggest using ABIS from the web only for testing.
 For larger analysis we encourage to install the shiny app locally.

 ### Run it locally without installation

 You need to download the app from GitHub through R and it will run locally.
 However, as soon as you will close R, the app will not be available anymore and you need it to download it again.
-All the packages and dependecies need to be installed first.
+All the packages and dependecies have to be installed first.

 install.packages(c("shiny", "MASS"), dependencies = TRUE)

 runGitHub("ABIS", user="giannimonaco")

-### Run it locally wit installation
+### Run it locally with installation

 Save the repository on your local machine.
 Open either the ui.r or the server.R file with RStudio.